vaibhavk2474/solvative-task/react-interview-questions.md

-# How Virtual DOM is Created by React
+# How Virtual DOM is Created by React?

 ## 1. Initial Rendering